apache/zeppelin/docs/interpreter/jdbc.md

  The thin client has fewer dependencies and connects through a [Phoenix Query Server](http://phoenix.apache.org/server.html) instance.

  Use the appropriate phoenix.driver and phoenix.url for your connection type.
-Include only the dependency for your connection type.

 #### Properties:
  <table class="table-configuration">